matrix-org/matrix-spec-proposals/proposals/2644-matrix.to-v2.md

   * This parameter allows indicating the MXID of the account which created the link, so that clients and interstitial UIs can display more context to the user
+  * As an example, clients and interstitial UIs could use this to query profile data for the sharer's account and display the sharer's avatar and display name

 If multiple ``<additional arguments>`` are present, they should be joined by `&` characters, as in `https://matrix.to/!somewhere%3Aexample.org?via=example.org&via=alt.example.org`